withoutwax/react-native-weather-app/README.md

+# React Native project

+These projects are created by following the tutorials provided by [FullStack React](https://www.fullstackreact.com).

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).